sarah-mclaughlin/docs/docs/dependency-manager-overview.md

 ---
-id: dependency-manager
+id: dependency-manager-overview
-title: Dependency Manager
+title: Overview
-sidebar_label: Dependency Manager
+sidebar_label: Overview
 ---
 <br><br>
 The __Dependency Manager__ is as the name states, a dependency manager, for npm.
 Which means you can import and manage any package you need for better development.
 Enabling you control